3 Ways to Build Awareness

 PR campaigns are another excellent way to get people to know about your brand, especially for small businesses that may not be able to afford paid advertising.
 PR campaigns involve pitching stories about your business to journalists to get them published in popular news outlets.
 Getting featured in a major publication can do wonders for increasing visibility and building credibility for your business.

 Brand awareness is essential for small businesses that want to succeed.
 Luckily, there are many different strategies that small businesses can use to build strong brand awareness, including content marketing, influencer marketing, and PR campaigns.
 Not sure where to start?
-Check out our marketing resources for more ideas on how to make content that people will want to read, or reach out to Chell Brown, our consulting agency, for more professional help.
+Check out our marketing resources for more ideas on how to make content that people will want to read, or reach out through my services page or Chell Brown, my consulting agency, for more professional help.